DamnedAngel/MSX-Templates-for-VisualStudio/doc/manual.md

 			1. If you installed VS without any workload (Language support), try to install C/C++ workloads
 1. Have a beer.

-### Creating your MSX Application in Visual Studio
+### Creating your MSX application in Visual Studio

 1. After installing the templates, fire MS Visual Studio up.
 1. Create you MSX project: